 Yes!
 You can.
 By default, SharePoint uses the logic: The largest difference between the Maximum Number of Site Collections and the Current Number of Site Collections to create site collections.
 You can’t specify a particular content database through SharePoint Central Administration.
 However, Using PowerShell, You can create a site collection in a specific content database: Create Site Collection in New/Specific Content Database

 9. How to move a Site collection from one Content Database to Another?

-10. How to set SharePoint content database to read-only?
+10. How to set the SharePoint content database to read-only?

-You can set SharePoint content database to read only either from SQL Server Management Studio or PowerShell.
-Refer: How to Set SharePoint 2013 Content Database to Read Only Mode
+You can set the SharePoint content database to read-only from SQL Server Management Studio or PowerShell.
+Refer: How to Set SharePoint 2013 Content Database to Read Only Mode?